HanzPo/Pydle/README.md

-# Wordle Clone
+# Pydle
- A clone of wordle written in Python
+ A clone of wordle written in Python using the Tkinter library

 ![](https://i.imgur.com/QD6AfML.png)